 My graduate courses focus on cultural and intellectual history approaches, and deep immersion in context.
 My 2015 graduate course on “Renaissance Humanism” focused on the history of the book, held in Special Collections where each week, as we moved forward through generations of humanists, we looked at editions of the classics that would have been in that humanist’s library: manuscripts at first, then the first bulky printed books, then smaller and more sophisticated editions as 1450 moved toward 1550.
 Students also edited their course papers together into a book, dividing up editorial tasks, copy editing, typesetting and learning by doing the process of transforming text into a physical codex.

-In 2016 I will offer a two quarter graduate seminar on “Patronage and Culture in Renaissance Italy and Her Neighbors” which will teach students how to trace and consider the networks of power, inequality, funding and cross-class influence that surrounded the production of Renaissance cultural artifacts, from books and poems to paintings and buildings.
+In 2016 I offered a two quarter graduate seminar on “Patronage and Culture in Renaissance Italy and Her Neighbors” which taught students how to trace and consider the networks of power, inequality, funding and cross-class influence that surrounded the production of Renaissance cultural artifacts, from books and poems to paintings and buildings.

 Information for Prospective Ph.D.
 Students: